header

 He has performed across the country as the Geddy Lee in 2112 – The Spirit of Rush.
 After performing in a number of local bands, he connected with Paul and joined Eclipse in 2008.

 Paul's first serious foray into performing was in the lead role of Scrooge in a musical version of A Christmas Carol in sixth grade.
 He was bit by the performance bug and started performing as a vocal soloist at church.
 In tenth grade, his best friend, Mark, decided to switch from bass to lead guitar and urged Paul to start playing bass.
+The two later played together in a cover band called Centre Stage in the mid-eighties, gigging mainly in the Cleveland Flats and the Akron Agora.

 In the late 80's, he founded an original Christian rock/metal band, Catalyst.
 This band, similar in style to Stryper and Bon Jovi, released a CD in 1990 that received great reviews.
 However, after gigs across the mid-west and in LA and Hollywood, the band members decided to pursue different interests.